-To recognise the Mackenzie Basin as an outstanding natural landscape and through the Mackenzie Basin Subzone within the Rural Zone, to protect the Basin from inappropriate subdivision, use and development.
+To recognise the Mackenzie Basin as an outstanding natural landscape(s) and through the Mackenzie Basin Subzone within the Rural Zone, to protect the Basin from inappropriate subdivision, use and development.

 - As for Objective 3A - A distinctive 'Mackenzie Country' character has developed, based on the visual and physical qualities of the Basin, combined with the land use practice and the social pattern of run holders, workers and extensive stations.
+Substantial areas of the Mackenzie Basin are public estate, and particularly those that provide the most dramatic landscape features (i.e. lake surfaces and edges, Mount Cook/Aoraki National Park, the Southern Alps backdrop, and extensive areas of Crown land and conservation estate).
 Despite its modified and managed land surface as a working landscape, virtually the entire Basin remains, in 2007, "outstanding" in terms of landscape values.
 This is because of the uniqueness, natural and visual qualities of the high-mountain basin environment, lakes, landforms, land use, community and Mackenzie identity.
-The landscape values of the Mackenzie Basin thus result from cultural factors such as land use, social pattern and identity as well as from natural factors such as the ecology, climate and topography. - The assessment report acknowledges that not all areas within the Mackenzie Basin are outstanding.
-However for the purposes of the District Plan objectives and policies relating to outstanding natural landscapes, reference to the Mackenzie Basin is used to refer to those parts of the Basin that are outstanding. - Sustainable management of natural and physical resources will not be sustained unless the protection of the District's natural resources, including the visual and landscape qualities of these resources can be assured. - The uniqueness of the Mackenzie Basin, with its natural appearance, extensive and dramatic vistas, and lack of apparent "clutter" is to be protected from inappropriate subdivision, use and development.
+The landscape values of the Mackenzie Basin thus result from cultural factors such as land use, built structures, social pattern and identity as well as from natural factors such as the ecology, climate and topography.

+- The assessment report acknowledges that-Not all areas within the Mackenzie Basin are outstanding.
+However for the purposes of the District Plan objectives and policies relating to outstanding natural landscapes, reference to the Mackenzie Basin is used to refer to those parts of the Basin that are outstanding. - Sustainable management of natural and physical resources will not be sustained unless the protection of the District's natural resources, including the visual and landscape qualities of these resources can be assured. - The uniqueness of the Mackenzie Basin, with its natural istic appearance, legible geomorphology, natural and cultural heritage extensive and dramatic vistas from mountain tops to valley floors, and lack of apparent "clutter" is to be protected from inappropriate subdivision, use and development. - Sustainable management of natural and physical resources will not be sustained unless the integrity of the values associated with the Mackenzie Basin resources, including visual and landscape qualities, can be assured.